How to Know if You Have Low Progesterone

 How to Test for Low Progesterone

 A common way to test your progesterone levels is through a blood test.
-However, it’s also common for a blood test to show that you have normal progesterone levels, even though you are still struggling with some symptoms.
+However, it’s also common for a blood test to show that you have normal progesterone levels, even though you are still struggling with some of these symptoms.

 Another way would be to get a saliva test, which will show the bioavailability of progesterone, meaning the hormones that your body can use immediately.